-Bullying is defined as repeated and/or severe aggressive behavior likely to intimidate or intentionally hurt, control or diminish another person, physically or mentally, and is not otherwise protected.
+Bullying is defined as repeated and/or severe aggressive behavior likely to intimidate or intentionally hurt, control or diminish another person, physically or mentally (that is not speech or conduct otherwise protected by the First Amendment).

-Bullying can include the use of social media to intimidate, harass, and/or threaten another individual is prohibited.
-Examples of social media include but are not limited to Facebook, Twitter, Instagram, SnapChat, texting, etc.
+Use of social media to intimidate, harass, and/or threaten another individual is prohibited.
+Examples of social media include but are not limited to Facebook, Twitter, Instagram, SnapChat, texting, etc. Use of social media that negatively impacts Ottawa University is prohibited.